What are in-app purchases?

 - Game currency, such as coins or gems

 - A package of exports to a new file format

 You need to buy these items every time you want them, and you can't download them again for free.
 If you remove and reinstall an app or install an app on a new device, you might lose your consumable purchases.
-For example, if you install a game on your iPod touch that you started playing on your iPhone, the game levels sync, but extra health that you bought on your iPhone won't sync.
+For example, if you install a game on your iPod touch that you started playing on your iPhone, the game levels sync, but extra health that you bought on your iPhone doesn't sync.